 - Move away from the wall and the bomb should push you towards it, clipping you through the wall.
 Note: For some walls you will have to pull yourself up onto an OoB ledge and then shield the bomb to prevent it from knocking you down.
 This is demonstrated in the video below.

-With Objects other than Bombs
+With Objects other than Bombs:

-For some ledge clips (particularly the one to skip the DRC boss key), pause buffering is a more accurate, as well as a safer way to insure that you will clip into the desired wall.
-When Link grabs a ledge, he bends his legs and as you advance frames they will straiten out.
-There is a frame where Link's legs are still slightly bent, and the next they are completely strait.
+For some ledge clips (particularly the one to skip the DRC boss key), pause buffering is a more accurate, as well as a safer way to ensure that you will clip into the desired wall.
+When Link grabs a ledge, he bends his legs and as you advance frames they will straighten out; There is a frame where Link's legs are still slightly bent, and the next they are completely strait.
 This is what you are looking for when pause buffering.
 Depending on the ledge, either both frames, or only the latter will work (with a 2-3 frame window).
 On this frame press away from the wall to clip as you would normally.

 Both pause-buffered & non-pause-buffered methods are demonstrated in the video below.

 Ledge Clipping with Chest Storage